StickyMat System – 220W/m²

 StickyMat Heating Systems

-Best for tiled bathrooms and high heat-demand areas where fast warm-up is required.
-The self-adhesive mesh allows quick installation in regular-shaped rooms. -
+Best for tiled bathrooms and high heat-demand areas where fast warm-up is required and the room is a fairly regular shape. -

-Ideal for tiled living spaces and kitchens where steady, even heat is needed.
-A great balance between performance and efficiency in well-insulated, regular-shaped rooms. -
+Ideal for tiled living spaces and kitchens where steady, even heat is needed in well-insulated rooms. -

 Loose Wire Heating Systems

-Best for irregular room layouts or areas with fixtures such as toilets, basins, or islands.
-Offers maximum flexibility where precise coverage is required.
+Best for irregular room layouts or areas with obstacles such as toilets, basins, or islands.

 Tip: Choose your system based on room shape and heat demand, not just wattage.